Tiloup9291/OROS/README.md

 ## Overview

 OROS is a hard real-time operating system designed for deterministic, industrial-grade control applications.
 It is written in C (C11), compiled with GCC, and runs bare-metal on the Rockchip RK3328 SoC.
-The design philosophy is **"zero Linux"**: the entire kernel, drivers, and services are implemented from scratch, with only newlib providing the standard C library (linked through custom bare-metal stubs).
-No OS blobs or heavy background services.
-It comes to do what you want it to do, point.
-Of this fact, the sources and the API make it easy to expand the system as you need.
+The design philosophy is a fully independent bare-metal software stack: the entire kernel, drivers, and services are implemented from scratch, with only newlib providing the standard C library (linked through custom bare-metal stubs).
+No hidden runtime services or Linux-based components are involved.
+The system is intentionally minimal: no background services, no hidden policies, and no unnecessary abstractions between the application and the hardware.
+Because of this design, the source code and APIs remain simple to understand and extend according to application requirements.

-The system is organized around a **critically-partitioned SMP** architecture: each of the four Cortex-A53 cores is statically assigned a scheduling partition with a fixed criticality class, strict affinity, and no migration.
-This isolates hard real-time workloads from I/O and best-effort traffic, guaranteeing bounded worst-case execution times (WCET).
+The system is organized around a **critically-partitioned SMP** architecture: each of the four Cortex-A53 cores is statically assigned a scheduling partition with a fixed scheduling role, strict affinity, and no migration.
+OROS uses SMP hardware initialization, but scheduling is intentionally partitioned and non-migrating, providing deterministic behavior similar to statically partitioned AMP systems, while using SMP hardware initialization.
+This isolates hard real-time workloads from I/O and best-effort traffic, providing deterministic execution and enabling bounded WCET analysis for hard real-time workloads.

-The actual state feature set includes a **home-grown EtherCAT master** (API-compatible with EtherLab IgH 1.6.8), a **TCP/IP stack (lwIP)** with **SSH (wolfSSH/wolfSSL)**, a **unified shell** available over UART, telnet, and SSH, **FAT32** file system support, and a full **USB host** stack (xHCI/EHCI/OHCI) with USB-Ethernet and HID keyboard drivers.
+The initial feature set includes a **modified EtherLab EtherCAT Master integration** (API-compatible with EtherLab IgH 1.6.8), a **TCP/IP stack (lwIP)** with **SSH (wolfSSH/wolfSSL)**, a **unified shell** available over UART, telnet, and SSH, **FAT32** file system support, and a full **USB host** stack (xHCI/EHCI/OHCI) with USB-Ethernet and HID keyboard drivers.

+---

+## Why OROS?

+Existing RTOS solutions provide excellent portability and ecosystem support.
+OROS focuses on a different goal: maximum determinism through a fully controlled execution environment on a fixed industrial platform.
+OROS is designed for hard real-time control applications where timing determinism and measurable latency are primary requirements.

+Design choices:
+- no dynamic scheduling migration
+- no Linux dependency
+- static system composition
+- direct hardware ownership
+- measurable execution behavior

+---

+## Project Scope

+OROS is a research and engineering real-time operating system targeting deterministic industrial control platforms.

+It is not intended to replace general-purpose operating systems.
+The architecture prioritizes timing determinism, static configuration, and direct hardware control over portability and dynamic resource management.

 ---